 On October 1, 1894, 478 Beacon was acquired from Marian Ely by textile mill owner William Amory.
-He was a widower and lived at 478 Beacon with his daughter, Anna Sears Amory.
+He was twice widowed and lived at 478 Beacon with his daughter, Anna Sears Amory.
 They also maintained a home on the Fore River in Weymouth.
 They previously had lived in New York City, where his second wife (who was Anna Sears Amory’s mother), Jeanne Philomene (Guichard) Amory, had died in April of 1894.
 He and his first wife, Ellen (Brewer) Amory, had lived at 140 Beacon, where she had died in January of 1873.

 In July of 1896, he married again, to Louise Annette Gaudelet.
 She was a former music teacher and had been private secretary to Dr. Oliver Wendell Holmes up until his death in October of 1894.
 After their marriage, they lived at 478 Beacon, and Anna Sears Amory moved to 7 Fairfield.